 Each year, the State Board of Education issues a report card of all educator preparation programs in Tennessee, detailing several aspects of the educator preparation programs including student information, employment of graduates, and the impact/effectiveness levels of graduates.

 In 2017, 2018, and 2019, the University of Tennessee, Knoxville received the highest possible rating for teacher preparation in the state.
+Overall ratings were not issued in 2020 due to the COVID-19 pandemic.
 The full Teacher Prep Report card is available for review.

 Teachers who were prepared by UT show higher than average observation scores as well as higher than average Level of Effectiveness scores.